alexlorenzo/Pet.my/Readme.md

 We divide the Competition in 4 parts:

-- **Data Preparation** : This is the part of the competition i.e. downloading data, extracting features and creating features.
+- **Data Preparation** : This is the first part of the competition i.e. downloading data, extracting features and creating features.

 - **Data Description** : Analyze graphically and statistically the impact of each features on **Adoption Speed**.

-- **Multi Class Models** : Implement XGboost, LightGBM, Decision Tree, Random Forest and stack all the models together to improve the prediction.
+- **Multi Class Models** : Implement XGboost, LightGBM, Adaboost, SVM, SGD, Nearest Neight and combine all the models together for more robust prediction.

-- **Image Multi Class** : Implement Convolutional Neural Network to class images (pending)
+- **Image Multi Class** : Implement Convolutional Neural Network (CNN) to class images (pending)

 ### Requirements ###

 You need Python 3.1 or later to run the file **Pet.my.ipynb**.

-The following packages are necessary for this notebook:
+The following packages are necessary for this notebook.
+For `features extraction`:

+- zipfile
-- numpy
+- PIL
 - pandas
-- zipfile
-- PIL (`image extraction`)
 - io
+- os
+- json
+- glob
+- collections
+- functools
 - cv2
-- json
 - objectpath

+For `visualisation`:

+- numpy
 - seaborn
 - matplotlib
 - wordcloud

+For `modelisation`:

+- lightgbm
+- sklearn
+- xgboost

 ### Files used